YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * By default, INTEG does not modify the block transaction numbers.

 .. note::
-   There should never be a need for a -TN_RESET on a database with only V5 blocks, even when cleaning up after a runaway process.
+   There should never be a need for a -TN_RESET on the database, even when cleaning up after a runaway process.

 * The -TN_RESET qualifier is incompatible with the -FAST, -BLOCK, -REGION, and -SUBSCRIPT qualifiers.